Gina M. Fromer, Ph.D., Chief Executive Officer

-Having earned a B.S. in Psychology Organizational Leadership from Dominican University of California, and an M.S. in Psychology/Organizational Leadership from University of Phoenix, Gina is currently pursuing her Ph.D. from University of Arizona.
+Gina holds a B.S. in Psychology Organizational Leadership from Dominican University of California, an M.S. in Psychology/Organizational Leadership from University of Phoenix, and a Ph.D. in Organizational Development and Leadership from University of Arizona Global Campus.

-Gina can be reached through her Executive Assistant, Amanda Alegado at 415.343.2934 or by email.
+Gina can be reached through her Executive Assistant, Maiisa Robinson at 415.343.3333 or by email.

 Gwendolyn Cornwell, Chief Human Resources Officer